Notes on Daniel

 However, BDB suggests that the phrase is a reference to some object of idolatrous worship.
 This view is reflected in several Bible versions (CEV, CJB, NCV, NIV, NLT, RSV, TEV).
 Owens renders the Hebrew as "the one beloved by women."
 The context of the phrase favors an allusion to goddesses worshipped by women as a contrast to the gods of the fathers (e.g., "Queen of Heaven," Jer 7:18; 44:17-19 and "Tammuz," Ezek 8:14).

-he will magnify himself above them all: While Antiochus did not try to eradicate worship of pagan deities as he did among the Jews, his efforts to Hellenize his entire realm and his institution of his cult status as Zeus incarnate relegated these national pantheons of much lesser importance.
+he will magnify himself: While Antiochus did not try to eradicate worship of pagan deities as he did among the Jews, his efforts to Hellenize his entire realm and his institution of his cult status as Zeus incarnate relegated these national pantheons of much lesser importance.
 This is the second verse in the chapter with a direct correlation in the New Testament.
 Paul gave this description of the coming Man of Lawlessness:

 "Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, who opposes and exalts himself above every so-called god or object of worship, so that he takes his seat in the temple of God, displaying himself as being God."
 (2Th 2:3-4)

 38― "But instead he will honor a god of fortresses, a god whom his fathers did not know; he will honor him with gold, silver, costly stones and treasures.